Elena is a world traveler and sushi lover. She loves to use her experiences to provide guidance to fellow travelers!

 I found out about this architectural masterpiece in Flavorwire.
 Be that as it may, with the Flavorwire's entry I realized my list of Top 10 bookstores to visit had just doubled up, from 10 to 20!

-Never mind that, I call myself lucky that I read the Flavorwire entry before I traveled to Japan, since it would have been unforgivable to be in Tokyo and miss out on Tsutaya's pride and joy bookstore.
+I call myself lucky that I read the Flavorwire entry before I traveled to Japan since it would have been unforgivable to be in Tokyo and miss out on Tsutaya's pride and joy bookstore.

 Tsutaya is a huge book and music retail store chain in Japan.
-You can find one Tsutaya outlet in every third corner, literally, which already made me suspect that old style books where still the thing in Japan.
-But the really interesting and special fact about this new store was that the owner delisted the company from Tokyio Stock Exchange in order to be able to do what he envisioned as his flagship store in Japan.
+You can find one Tsutaya outlet in every third corner, literally, which already made me suspect that old-style books were still a thing in Japan.
+But the really interesting and special fact about this new store was that the owner delisted the company from Tokyo Stock Exchange in order to be able to do what he envisioned as his flagship store in Japan.

 Pardon me, but delisting a company from the stock exchange market in order to be able to build a dream, and not have to answer to stockholders, is nothing short of a miracle these days.
 I seriously found it something legendary, and most definitely worth a visit.